 You'll take a practical and theoretical approach to digital design, allowing you to design and build interactive products and services of the future whilst equipping you with skills sought after by employers.

-On our Digital Design degree, you take a practical and theoretical approach to design.
-You will develop the technical skills you need to showcase your creativity.
-Using the latest technology, you can work with a broad range of design assets and immersive technologies including audio, still and moving image, 3D, and interactive interfaces, to create new experiences for audiences, setting yourself up for an exciting and fulfilling career in the creative industries.
+Creativity is at the heart of our course.
+You develop your design and technical skills allowing you to showcase your creativity.
+Using the latest technology, you can work with a broad range of design assets and immersive technologies including audio, still and moving image, 3D, and interactive interfaces; creating new experiences for audiences, while setting yourself up for an exciting and fulfilling career in the creative industries.

 It is possible to take this course with a year in industry.
 For details, see Digital Design with a Year in Industry.